A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

 Since $\tau$ is a globally defined isometry of $\Mt$ it follows that both $\Gt$ and $\Rt$ are invariant under $\tau$, which implies some of these terms coincide.

-Suppose that we fix $y'$, a preferred lift of $y$ and $x'$, a preferred lift of $x$.
+Suppose that we fix $\yt$, a preferred lift of some other point $y\in M$ and $\xt$, a preferred lift of $x$.
 Observe how (\ref{eq: Hamiltonian on mtilde halved}) is unaffected by which of the two preimages we choose to be our preferred lift, so we are free to pick either one.
-This allows us to express functions on $M$ through ones on $\Mt$: \begin{Def} We define the twisted Green's function on $M$ as
+This allows us to express Green's function on $M$ through the one on $\Mt$: \begin{Def} We define the Green's function on $M$, twisted in each of its arguments, as

 and the (regular) Robin function on $M$ as